GROWING FOOD IS NOT HARD!

 TABLE OF CONTENTS

 All right, let us begin with some raw basic knowledge.
-Don’t worry, this is actually very easy to understand stuff, and you need to understand these to save yourself from a lot of frustrations.
-I have learned all of these from 6 batches of brown leaves, so listen up…
+Don’t worry, these are actually easy to understand stuff… that I learned after 6 batches of brown leaves.
+So save yourself from a lot of frustrations with 5 minutes of reading.

 When it comes to hydroponics, people start to think of crazy water pumps, artificial lights, and adding expensive chemicals to the water.
 Yes, that is correct.
 But that is also high maintenance and not the “simple” we are talking about here.

 The hydroponics setup that we are going to use is called the Kratky Method.
 So “what is Kratky” or “who is Kratky”?
 Well, Dr. Bernard Kratky is a smart guy from the University of Hawaii, and he is the inventor of the Kratky method.

 In a nutshell, the Kratky method is “passive hydroponics”.
 It is basically letting the roots of the plants sit in a pool of water, and that’s it – No crazy water pumps and lights.
 That simple, but there’s more which we will slowly walk through.